Claudio Morra

 Claudio Morra (born 22 January 1995) is an Italian professional footballer who plays as a striker for club Vicenza.

 Club career

 Early career

 Born in Savigliano, Morra began his career with amateur club Saluzzo, where he remained until he was 16 years old.
-In 2011, he moved to Spanish club Levante, where he remained for one season, then back to Italy, with Verona, and then Torino in January 2013.
+In 2011, he moved to Spanish club Levante, where he remained for one season, then returned to Italy with Verona, and then Torino in January 2013.
 He was one of the four overage players of Torino's Primavera in the 2014–15 season, scoring a hat-trick against Fiorentina in the semifinals of the Campionato Nazionale Primavera.

 On 4 August Morra was signed by Lega Pro newcomer Andria, and in January 2016, Savona.

 Pro Vercelli

 In July 2016, he was sold to Pro Vercelli.
 Under his former Torino youth coach, Moreno Longo, he made 27 appearances and scored three goals in the 2016–17 season.

 Virtus Entella

 On 25 July 2019, he joined Virtus Entella.
 On 28 January 2021, he moved to Pordenone on loan.